Annual Technical Report 2006 on Patent Information Activities submitted by United States of America (SCIT/ATR/PI/2006/US)

 PatentIn, designed and developed in-house by the USPTO, is used by over 60 percent of customers who submit Sequence Listings.
 Several modifications and improvements to make PatentIn compatible for international use have occurred since 1990.
 Particularly, in 1996, the USPTO and the EPO began a cooperative effort to develop a Microsoft Windows-based version of PatentIn that would satisfy WIPO Standard ST.25.
 As a result of these efforts PatentIn 2.0 was released in 1998.

 Checker, also designed and developed in-house by USPTO, is a module of the validation and data entry system used by STIC technicians to check and load Sequence Listings into the in-house USPTO sequence database.
 The software allows public users to check completed Sequence Listings before submitting them to the USPTO.
 Use of Checker prior to filing Sequence Listings has resulted in fewer Sequence Listing errors discovered by USPTO, therefore fewer Sequence Listings returned to Applicants for correction.
-Checker 4.2 features full compatibility with the Microsoft Windows 2000 and XP operating systems as well as all Office 2000/XP products.
+Several releases, the last being Checker 4.4.4, deployed in December 2006 corrected a variety of small errors or annoyances.

 (New) techniques used for the generation of patent information (printing, recording, photocomposing, etc.)